 Lots of Family?
 Road Trip to Disney: This works best if you’re within 6 hours of the parks.
 Any farther and it’s more eco-friendly to fly or go by train.

-How do you help limit your environmental footprint when travelling?
+How do you help limit your environmental footprint when traveling?
 Let us know what else we should add to the list?